zhao-shihan/EFM/README.md

 ## Introduction

 Effective field map (EFM) is a header-only library for 2D/3D real/complex scalar/vector field interpolation.
-Field data can be read from `TNtuple` object in ROOT file.
+Field data can be read from `TNtuple` object in a ROOT file.

 ## Quick start